 The JAX-WS reference implementation (RI) used to be dependent on the JAXB RI for databinding.
 JAXB and JAX-WS implementations have been decoupled, and databinding is modular.
+JAXB and JAX-WS are no longer Java EE APIs.

 The EclipseLink JAXB implementation, plus EclipseLink extensions, is called MOXy.
 The org.eclipse.persistence.moxy.jar file is bundled with GlassFish Server, which supports the JAXB RI and MOXy as databinding providers.